StargazedNora/The-Stellar-Lumen-ReRuin/README.md

-# THe Stellar Lumen: Refurbished Ruin
+# The Stellar Lumen: Refurbished Ruin

 This is a remake of an old game by one of my friends, polishing the overall quality of the game as well as changing a couple components (especially late-endgame).
 Currently this is what I have planned (in order):